unparalleled-js/docs-1/connectors/zendesk/list-user-identities-action.md

     <tr>
       <td>List size</td>
       <td>
-        This is the size of the list, corresponding to the number of user identities retireved.
+        This is the size of the list, corresponding to the number of user identities retrieved.
       </td>
     </tr>
   </tbody>